davidallenbaer/Ultima45Monogame/ReadMe.txt

 	Move these monsters around the map toward the player.

 Future - Implement turn based combat
-		Note: Figure out what is up with the indexes in "Combat Starting Locations for Party SHRINE.txt" because the indexes do not make sense.
-		Note: Figure out what is up with the indexes in "Combat Starting Locations for Monsters SHRINE.txt" because the indexes do not make sense.

 Future - Implement auto combat option.